 This publication is for general information and is not intended to be advice to any specific person.
 You are recommended to seek competent professional advice before taking or refraining from taking any action on the basis of the contents of this publication.
-The Financial Conduct Authority does not regulate tax advice, so it is outside the investment protection rules of the Financial Services and Markets Act and the Financial Services Compensation Scheme.
-This publication represents our understanding of law and HM Revenue & Customs practice as at $\,$ 30 September 2019.
+This publication represents our understanding of law and HM Revenue & Customs practice as at 16 June 2020.

-Although the point at which you start to pay 40% income tax increased to £50,000 for 2019/20 from £46,350 for 2018/19 (except in Scotland, where the 41% rate kicks in at £43,430 income), overall it has remained below the rate of inflation over the past ten years.
+The point at which you start to pay 40% income tax remained at £50,000 for 2020/21 (except in Scotland, where the 41% rate kicks in at £43,430 income), having increased at less than the rate of inflation over the past ten years.
 You may also be feeling the impact of the tax on child benefit, which applies to those with income over a £50,000 threshold (frozen since January 2013), or you may be subject to the increased marginal rates of tax on dividends, introduced in 2016/17.